kannakamalesh1-cloud/central-log-viewer/README.md

    ```
    PulseLog will automatically detect this file.

-### 4. Target Server Preparation
+### 4. Linux Target Server Preparation
-For each server you want to monitor, PulseLog requires the `log-wrapper.sh` script to be present:
+For each Linux server you want to monitor, PulseLog requires the `log-wrapper.sh` script to be present:
 1. Copy `log-wrapper.sh` to the home directory of the SSH user on the target server.
 2. Make it executable: `chmod +x ~/log-wrapper.sh`.
 3. (Optional but Recommended) Restrict the SSH key in `~/.ssh/authorized_keys`: